rclone/rclone/docs/content/about.md

 ---
 title: "Rclone"
-description: "rclone syncs files to and from Google Drive, S3, Swift and Cloudfiles."
+description: "rclone syncs files to and from Google Drive, S3, Swift, Cloudfiles, Dropbox and Google Cloud Storage."
 type: page
-date: "2014-04-26"
+date: "2014-07-17"
 groups: ["about"]
 ---